boborodono/School_Distrcit_Analysis/README.md

 Scores by school type<br/>
 ![Scores by school type](https://github.com/boborodono/School_District_Analysis/blob/main/Resources/Images/School_scores_type.PNG)<br/>

+- I have saved you the trouble of trying to determine the difference between two identical tables.
+All of the above images were exactly the same between the two analyses.
+There was no significant difference between the scores by
 ## Summary of School District analysis

 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.